kilip/wp/README.md

-# Wordpress Headless Development
+# WordPress Headless For Development

 This repository contains ansible playbook to converge my headless wordpress.
+All contents in this website is using theme unit test data.

-Please contact me if you interested in using this server to build your website.
+Please contact me if you interested in using this server to build your own headless wordpress theme/website.

 ### Features